AdaCore/spark2014/language_design/source/globalparam.rst

 #.
 A *formal parameter* of a subprogram of mode **out** or **in out** must be updated directly or indirectly within the subprogram.

+.. todo:: Now I have fleshed out the syntax and rules for globals and params I think I can factor out much of the common syntax and many of the rules.

 Global Aspects
 --------------